mlawre01/STAT545-HW-Hawe-Nicole/HW03/README.md

 ### Reflections/Thoughts

 I found this particular homework assignment to be quite overwhelming at first, will all these tasks and sort of broad guidelines.
-Once I started tackling them I realized that I am slowing starting to understand the power of dyplyr and ggplot, which was very reassuring.
+Once I started tackling them I realized that I am slowly starting to understand the power of dyplyr and ggplot, which was very reassuring.
-I am starting to really like how far you can go customizing things in ggplot, and really enjoy the visual reward of those coding efforts!
+I am starting to really like how far you can go customizing things in ggplot, and enjoy the visual reward of those coding efforts!

 I spent a long time trying to figure out how the heck to put a table and graph side by side and still was not successfull with the code found [here](https://gist.github.com/jennybc/e9e9aba6ba18c72cec26) I would really love a solution!